Shiri-Noam-Team/Age-vs-Sleep-Duration/README.md

 # Age vs. Sleep Duration – Statistical Analysis

 This repository contains two statistical analyses exploring the relationship between **age** and **sleep duration**.
-The analyses are based on the [Sleep Health and Lifestyle Dataset](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset).
+The analyses are based on the [Sleep Health and Lifestyle Dataset](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset) from kaggle.

 This project was completed as part of the course *Principles & Applications in Stat Analysis*, focusing on both descriptive and inferential methods.